-As no single test is able to diagnose scleroderma, multiple tests may be needed to exclude other disorders to reach a definitive diagnosis.
+As no single test is able to diagnose scleroderma, multiple assessments may be needed to exclude other disorders to reach a definitive diagnosis.
 These include physical exams, as well as biopsies to check for characteristic signs of the disease, blood tests to measure the production of antibodies against the body’s healthy tissue, and assessments of lung and heart function.

 Types of scleroderma

-People with localized scleroderma, the most common form in children, tend to have symptoms affecting the skin only, although it can also spread to tissues underneath the skin, such as muscle and bone.
+People with localized scleroderma, the most common form in children, tend to have symptoms affecting the skin only, although it also can spread to tissues underneath the skin, such as muscle and bone.
 People with the systemic form are more likely to have internal organ involvement and damage.

 Both localized and systemic scleroderma can be further divided into subtypes, based on factors like the patterns and areas of skin affected.